makerdao/mips-best-practices/README.md

  * dai
  * daiJoin

 We recommend looking up mcd core contracts as-needed to ensure that when they are upgraded nothing needs to be done to keep your MIP running smoothly.
-If you absolutely need to cache contracts locally we recommend providing a way for these addresses to be permissionlessly refreshed.
+If you absolutely need to cache contracts locally we recommend providing a way for these addresses to be permissionlessly refreshed called `rdeps()`.

+### Rounding

+Due to limited precision, sometimes we need to round a result.
+In the case you are building a collateral adapter or something that interacts with a user you always want to round "against" the user.
+This ensures that the collateral adapter will always have enough collateral to pay out previous depositors.
+You can see an example of this in the [CropJoin adapter](https://github.com/hexonaut/crop/blob/main/src/crop.sol#L127) where `rmulup()` is used to round "against" the user and require them to get at most what they are owed and no more.

+### Bad Debt

+New collateral adapters need ways to liquidate themselves when the collateralization ratio drops below the critical threshold.
+With a normal ERC20 we can just use the standard liquidation mechanism.
+In cases where the standard collateralization cannot be used, careful attention needs to be paid to how long this process is likely to take.
+For example in [MIP21](https://github.com/makerdao/MIP21-RWA-Example/blob/master/src/RwaLiquidationOracle.sol#L122) `cull()` is used to enforce bad debt invocation after a deadline elapses.
+Simiarly in [MIP50: Direct Deposit Module](https://github.com/BellwoodStudios/dss-direct-deposit/blob/master/src/DssDirectDepositAaveDai.sol#L303) `cull()` will force the debt into the `vow` for potential debt auctions to recapitalize the system.
+As a general rule of thumb, there should always be a timer to which debt is forced to be written off as uncollectable.
+Further it should not require governance intervention to write-off this bad debt.
+Governance may be unwilling to trigger debt auctions which risks system stability.

+### System Shutdown

+One of the primary gaurantees that ensures Dai's stability is the shutdown module which allows Dai holders to redeem their Dai for the underlying collateral.
+It is important that MIP creators take this into account when designing their MIPs.
+It is one of the most overlooked pieces, but it is very important for system stability.
+While there are no exact rules on how to deal with this, we can provide some general rules of thumb that can get you started.

+#### Access to Collateral

+In order to comply with system shutdown, anyone should be ideally be able to redeem `vat.gems` for the underlying collateral.
+It is because of this constraint you see things like [AuthGemJoin](https://github.com/makerdao/dss-gem-joins/blob/master/src/join-auth.sol#L70) not requiring `auth` on the `exit()` function.
+This is intentionally omitted in order to allow anyone to pull the collateral out even though an authorized party was the one that put it in.

+#### Graceful Shutdown

+If you are able to gracefully close out your module then we recommend you do so.
+An example of this is in [MIP50: Direct Deposit Module](https://github.com/BellwoodStudios/dss-direct-deposit/blob/master/src/DssDirectDepositAaveDai.sol#L287).
+You can see the permissionless `cage()` function which can be executed when `vat.live() == 0`.
+Upon execution, the system will begin gracefully closing itself out.